balibata/ReadBLIP/README.md

 - Generate multiple synthetic captions for each image to further expand the pre-training corpus;

-- Simulate model integration by training multiple different subtitlers and filters and combining their power in CapFilt.
+- Simulate model integration by training multiple different captioners and filters and combining their power in CapFilt.

 ## Question 1